-Why is there a replication delay on my DynamoDB global table?
+Why is there a replication delay on my Amazon DynamoDB global table version 2017.11.29?

-How can I reduce replication latency for Amazon DynamoDB global tables?
+I want to reduce the replication latency for my Amazon DynamoDB global tables.

 Note: There are two versions of DynamoDB global tables: version 2019.11.21 and version 2017.11.29.
 To find out which version you're using, see Determining the version of global tables you are using.
 It's a best practice to use version 2019.11.21.
 This version is more efficient and consumes less write capacity than version 2017.11.29.
 To upgrade, see Updating global tables to version 2019.11.21 (current).

 Here are some common causes of high replication latency for global table version 2017.11.29: